 Buyer Persona: The secret ingredient for your digital success

 Most businesses fail in their digital attempts because they skip one key step before they start creating and distributing content across different platforms.
 That key step is called persona building.
-These businesses skip directly to lead generation most of the times but hardly yield satisfactory results as they ignore persona building.
+These businesses skip directly to lead generation most of the time but hardly yield satisfactory results as they ignore persona building.

 While some think that they don’t require any persona research since they know the user very well, others think that it is a time-consuming process and skip it as they cannot foresee any ROI directly.
 Some people also treat persona and demographics (also known as target audience) as equal and hence, decide to skip persona building.